-Audit outcome Status Audit opinion Unqualified opinion Audit assessment The Local Government Auditor (LGA) has concluded that the Council is likely to comply with Part 12 of the Local Government Act (Northern Ireland) 2014 (the Act) during 2023-24.
-Statutory recommendations The LGA has made no statutory recommendations.
-Proposals for improvement The LGA has made one new proposal for improvement.
+Audit outcome Status Audit opinion Unqualified opinion.
+Audit assessment The LGA has concluded that the Council is likely to comply with Part 12 of the Local Government Act (Northern Ireland) 2014 (the Act) during 2024-25.
+Statutory recommendations The LGA made no statutory recommendations.
+Proposals for improvement The LGA made no new proposals for improvement.

-This report summarises the work of the LGA on the 2023-24 performance improvement audit and assessment undertaken on Armagh City, Banbridge and Craigavon Borough Council (the Council).
+This report summarises the work of the Local Government Auditor (LGA) on the 2024-25 performance improvement audit and assessment undertaken on Armagh City, Banbridge and Craigavon Borough Council.
 We would like to thank the Chief Executive and his staff, particularly the Performance Improvement team, for their assistance during this work.

-We consider that we comply with the Financial Reporting Council (FRC) ethical standards and that, in our professional judgment, we are independent and our objectivity is not compromised.
+We consider that we comply with the Financial Reporting Council (FRC) ethical standards and that, in our professional judgment, we are independent, and our objectivity is not compromised.